A method for empirically assessing small area estimators via bootstrap-weighted k-Nearest-Neighbor artificial populations, with applications to forest inventory: Methods

 We may also center and scale each of the matching variables to have mean 0 and standard deviation 1 (within each stratum separately) on the full-population auxiliary dataset.
 The same centering and scaling constants (by class and variable) should be applied to the smaller survey sample dataset.
 This removes the effect of different variables having different units and scales, ensuring that each variable is given equivalent weight in the kNN matching process \citep{james2021introduction}.

 Finally, a distance metric must be chosen and computed between each recipient and each donor using the selected and transformed variables.
-If the selected variables are not strongly correlated with each other and they have been centered and scaled, a simple Euclidean distance might suffice.
-Alternatives such as e.g.\ Mahalanobis distance could account for covariances between variables \citep{crookston2008yaimpute}.
+We use Euclidean distance as the KBAABB default and as the distance for the case study in Section~\ref{sec:CaseStudies}.
+Euclidean distance should suffice when the selected variables are not strongly correlated with each other and they have been centered and scaled.
+However, if necessary in other applications, alternatives such as e.g.\ Mahalanobis distance could account for covariances between variables \citep{crookston2008yaimpute}.